cristhian-munoz007/elba-blog/src/blogs/things-i-learnt-swe.md

 Worry when you get close to that future, when you're application is proven to be useful and starts needing to scale.
 You'll get time to worry about that new today.
 You have lots of other things to prove first.

+### Monolith > Microservices

+Always go for the monolith if you can.
+Most of the times there's no need for a micro services architechture no matter how nice that might sound.
+Microservices is a buzz word to most senior developers, they're very good, but have lots of tradeoffs.

 ### The best way to increase test coverage

 By deleting code.